ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_errors.md

     {
       "code": "ACME-APPLY-017",
       "title": "Application Is Missing Product ID",
-      "description": "A new loan application was requested but the product ID was not provided", "meta": {
+      "detail": "A new loan application was requested but the product ID was not provided", "meta": {
          "urn": "urn:au-cds:error:cds-all:GeneralError/Expected"
       }